 - 6.3.1-1 Encourage the provision of a range of recreational facilities and programs to meet the needs of Harbor visitors. - 6.3.1-2 Lower cost visitor and recreational facilities shall be protected, encouraged and where feasible, provided.
 Harbor facilities providing public recreational opportunities are preferred.
 (Coastal Act Section 30213) - 6.3.1-3 Pedestrian linkages shall be created between Harbor amenities, such as the Pedestrian Promenade and linear park. - 6.3.1-4 Development in areas adjacent to parks and recreation areas shall be sited and designed to prevent impacts which would significantly degrade those areas through, among other methods, creative site planning and minimizing visual impacts and shall be compatible with the continuance of those parks and recreation areas.
 (Coastal Act Section 30240) - 6.3.1-5 Coastal water areas suited for water-oriented recreation activities shall be protected for such uses.
-(Coastal Act Section 30220) - 6.3.1-6 Maintain, enhance, and where feasible, expand places to hand launch small non-motorized watercraft and provide necessary parking; as well as opportunities to rent and store such watercraft.
+(Coastal Act Section 30220)

-City of Dana Point LCPA MAJ-DPT-01-08 05.26.2009 Version Page I-6.21 of I-6.24
+City of Dana Point LCPA MAJ-DPT-01-08 05.26.2009 Version Page I-6.20 of I-6.23